vacanza/holidays/CONTRIBUTING.md

     `msgstr` lines there as missing work or duplicate the `msgid` text into `msgstr` unless maintainers explicitly ask for a change.

+!!! note "Duplicate translations across per-entity files"

+    When the same holiday name (e.g., "New Year's Day") appears across multiple countries in the same language, each country currently generates a separate translation entry.
+This results in duplicate msgids across per-entity .po files, which adds redundancy to the localization workflow.
+See issue #1658 for the ongoing discussion on moving towards a per-locale approach that would consolidate translations into one file per language.

 If the translation already exists you'll just need to update it with the new template entries (your .po file editor may help you to do that with no hassle).